beyondthefarewell/beyondthefarewell.github.io/index.md

 A local [Linux User Group](https://lug.org.uk/lugs/) may have members able to help you.

 ### Photographs

-*[ToDo: Improve and complete this section]*
-Whilst nearly all the world is digital photographs now the **film and print** variety remain.
-These may contain precious memories and be a record of a persons life, family and history.
+Whilst nearly all the world has turned to digital photography now, **film and print** photographs remain.
+These may contain precious memories and be a record of a person's life, family and history.

 Be careful with their handling, preservation and storage, hence...

-#### Protect the source material
+#### Protect the source material !

-They may be the only photographs in existence with no other copies.
-The source print and film photographic material will degrade over time, to slow that process care should be taken with its preservation and storage. https://www.preservationequipment.com/
+These may be the only photographs in existence with no other copies.

+The source print and film photographic material will degrade over time, to slow that process care should be taken with its preservation and storage, for example, store photographs between acid-free paper as normal paper may be acidic and accelerate degradation.

+The [Preservation Equipment Ltd.](https://www.preservationequipment.com/) organisation has materials to help and their website may also inspire some other ideas in you.

-#### Some tools, notes and ideas to help:
+#### Some notes, tools and ideas to help:

- - A flat bed scanner is perhaps the best option for digitising photographic film (slides, transparencies, negatives) and prints, as this will likely produce the best colour reproduction and least distortion.
+ - A flat-bed scanner is perhaps the best option for digitising photographic film (slides, transparencies, negatives) and prints, as this will likely produce the best colour reproduction and least distortion.
- - [Gimp](https://www.gimp.org/) is an excellent free and open source image processing software
- - [Hugin](https://hugin.sourceforge.io/) a versatile tool for combining multiple images to produce panoramas, mosaics or stitch multiple images together to produce a higher resolution image.
-For example if a picture is too big to fit on a flat bed scanner, it may require multiple scans to capture all of it.
+ - [Hugin](https://hugin.sourceforge.io/) is a versatile tool for combining multiple images to produce panoramas, mosaics or stitch or stack multiple images together to produce a higher resolution image.
+For example, if a picture is too big to fit on a flat-bed scanner, it may require multiple scans in sections to capture all of it.
+ - [GIMP](https://www.gimp.org/) is an excellent free and open source image processing software.
  - Getting more advanced, colourise (colorize) black & white images.
-GIMP is able to do this but a search of the internet reveals many more [options](), including [DeOldify](https://github.com/jantic/DeOldify) using AI.
+GIMP is able to do this but a search of the internet reveals many more [options](https://presearch.com/search?q=colourise+old+photographs%2C+open+source), including [DeOldify](https://github.com/jantic/DeOldify) that uses AI (Artificial Intelligence).
+ - Label photographs, who, what, where, when, why, for your own reference and future generations.

 ### Preserving their legacy ...how ?